augustob/DiffIdeas/README.md

 The first test is the size.
 If the provided data has different sizes no additional tests need to be performed.

-If data sizes are equal, the data is encoded and then being test as byte arrays on next steps.
+If data sizes are equal, the data is encoded and then being tested as byte arrays on next steps.

 <img src="http://invent4.com/git/image1b.JPG" width="700">